CoolPrius/public/dmz-with-nsgs/readme.md

 In the ever-evolving landscape of cybersecurity, organizations must continually adapt to protect their digital assets.
-In this context, a Demilitarized Zone (DMZ) plays a critical role in safeguarding an enterprise network from external threats.
+In this context, a Demilitarized Zone (DMZ) plays a critical role in safeguarding an enterprise virtual network from external threats.
 Azure Network Security Groups (NSGs) offer a powerful solution to establish and manage a DMZ within an enterprise network, enhancing security and providing a range of benefits.
 This article explores the advantages of using Azure NSGs as a DMZ in an enterprise network.

 What is a DMZ?